OBS Configuration Backup and Restore Guide for Windows 10 and 11 via Batch File

 - Securely save the essential OBS folder (

-), which includes:- Profiles: Your streaming and recording settings.
+basic), which includes:- Profiles: Your streaming and recording settings.

 - Scenes: Layouts and configurations for streams and recordings.